-Alright guys, this is the photography how-to you've been waiting for - a how-to for everyone, no matter what camera you use (DSLR or phone) or what you shoot!
+Alright guys, this is the photography how-to you've been waiting for - a how-to for everyone who takes backdrop-based photos, no matter what camera you use (DSLR or phone) or what you shoot (food, products, handmade items, anything).

 There are two major contributors to depth in a photo: subject positioning and camera settings.